new5558/stock-relative-price-candlestick/README.md

 ### Potential usage

 - Create beta neutral price action strategy from candlestick graph.
 This can be done using SET50 index future to hedge your stock position.
 - Create statistical abritage strategy from price action.
-For example, we can buy stocks that is tempory underperform SET index and short sell temprty overperform SET index stocks
+For example, we can buy stocks that we believe are temporary underperform SET index and on the other hand short sell implied temporary overperform SET index stocks
 - Imply inividual stock's rolling relative strength with market by looking at historial candlestick.
+This may be used as an extension of [Relative price strength.](https://lingohelp.me/preposition-after-adjective/representative-of-for-in-to/)
 - and many more..

 ## Run app locally